Artist Biography for John O'Keefe Jr.

 ART PROJECTS TURNED REALITY

 It took the neighborhood gang a few years to complete.
 There was probably about a dozen kids from the neighborhood who helped build this monster.
-No adults were involved - This was 100% kid built!
+No adults were involved - This was 100% kid made!
 In the end, my mother's home-owners insurance company said that the tree fort must come down or they would cancel her policy.
 That was a sad day for all the kids who helped build it.
-These are the only surviving pictures of the tree fort of all tree forts, and it was only about half built in these pictures.
+These are the only surviving pictures of the tree fort of all tree forts, and it was only about half made in these pictures.

 MORE ART PROJECTS TURNED REALITY